ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

    Equation = "XIOSOutPutSolve"
    Procedure = "ElmerIceSolvers" "XIOSOutputSolver"

+! keywords related to calendar management
+ ! time_units: mandatory set the time unit system used by elmer time_units=String "1y"

+ ! time-step: optional the duration of the tile step; other time_step=time_units*dt timestep=String "15d"
+ ! for consitency check we check that taking 1/dt time_step leads !  to the same duration than time_units with xx seconds timestep tolerance = Real 1.0

+ ! to set the strat date from elmer; star date will be reference date + (Gettime()-dt)*time_units ! i.e. for restart if time=10+dt => start_date=2025-01-01
+   reference date=String "2015-01-01"

+! automatically add this suffix to all files and file_groups that start by filei, i=1,9 or 01,09, and 10,99 file names suffix = String "_$name$_$suffix$"

 ! node and elem vars
    Scalar Field i = String "VarName" !
 Variable/component Name
 ! to compute cell avaraged values